Al-Isfahan/ShahedX-1/README.md

 2.0.1.
 Please note, that this file should contain the majority of the defines used in the project.
 \
 	**Here’s an example (continuation of shahed.rst):**
-* PI 3.14   -  The value pf PI
+* PI 3.14   -  The value of PI
 * Linux_INT int64_t   -  Integer data type
 * Linux_STR std::string   - String data type